microsoft/code-with-engineering-playbook/docs/design/diagram-types/DesignDiagramsTemplates/classDiagrams.md

 ## Essential Takeaways

-Each "Component" (Stand alone piece of software - think datastores, microservices, nanoservices, user interfaces, etc...) of a Product or System will have it's own Class Diagram.
+Each "Component" (Stand alone piece of software - think datastores, microservices, serverless functions, user interfaces, etc...) of a Product or System will have it's own Class Diagram.

 Class Diagrams should tell a "story", where each Diagram will require Engineers to really think about: